JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** Yes

 Each night, you may choose a player.
 The next morning, the entire town will be notified that that player's house has been defaced.
+You may choose yourself.

 ## Grave Digger